 Invest in STEM Education

-Foster Innovation and Risk-Taking
+encourage Innovation and Risk-Taking

 The Space Race was driven by a willingness to take risks and push the boundaries of what was possible.
-To continue making progress in space exploration, it's essential to foster a culture of innovation and risk-taking.
+To continue making progress in space exploration, it's essential to develop a culture of innovation and risk-taking.
 Encourage experimentation, creativity, and out-of-the-box thinking.

 Promote International Collaboration